-The concept plan supporting the planning proposal incorporates a five-storey hotel/ motel development and rooftop dining level.
-The concept design indicates that the planning proposal could provide for 76 rooms, hotel facilities such as a gymnasium, health and well-being centre and conference room, and rooftop terrace dining across 4,560 square metres Gross Floor Area (GFA).
+The concept plan supporting the planning proposal incorporates a part four storey and part six storey hotel/motel development and rooftop dining level across 4,723.50 sqm GFA.
+The concept design indicates that the planning proposal could provide for 76 rooms, hotel facilities such as a gymnasium, health and well-being centre and conference room, and rooftop terrace dining.
 The potential room breakdown is as follows: